Nb20522/ender-3-for-dummies-/README.md

 step 1 is making the "gcode" that the printer use

-to make the gcode u need a slicer i recomend cura slicer but u can also use prusa slicer if u are using cura u can download a profile from this repository
+to make the gcode u need a slicer i recomend cura slicer but u can also use prusa slicer if u are using cura u can download a profile from this repository named "basic-1.curaprofile

 in cura u import the model in top left anc click slice then u can save the file to ur storage device (sd-card)